bluecadet/launchpad/packages/launchpad/README.md

 # 🚀 Launchpad

-Launchpad is a suite of configuration-driven tools to manage media installations that can:
+Launchpad is a suite of tools to configure, monitor and manage content for media installations.

+It can:
 * Launch, control and monitor muiltiple processes (via PM2)
 * Download and locally cache content from various common web APIs
-* Bootstrap exhibition PCs running Windows 10 with common exhibit settings
+* Bootstrap PCs running Windows 8/10/11 with common exhibit settings
 * Consolidate and route application logs

 <details>